 New Laws for Child Care Assistance Providers

-Iowa has adopted new laws that are effective January 1st, 2022 that pertain to Child Care Assistance Providers.
-Governor Reynolds signed House Bill 260 which will allow for certain changes that you should be aware of:
+Iowa adopted new laws, effective January 1st, 2022, that pertain to Child Care Assistance Providers.
+Governor Reynolds signed House Bill 260, which will allow for certain changes that you should be aware of:

 - Homes that care for children now have the option to provide care and support for five children plus one child that is of the age to attend school before being required to register as a Child Care Assistance Provider.
 The old law used to only allow for five children, but the new law allows for 6 children as long as at least one of the children is of the age required to be able to attend school.
 Registered homes can provide care for up to seven children.

-- Child Care Assistance providers no longer have to have an annual inspection of their private sewage disposal; however Iowa Department of Human Services will inspect if there are complaints brought to their attention.
+- Child Care Assistance providers no longer have to have an annual inspection of their private sewage disposal; however, the Iowa Department of Human Services will inspect if there are complaints brought to their attention.

-- All of the Child Care Assistance training requirements may be completed online, instead of completing the training requirements through paperwork.
+- All of the Child Care Assistance training requirements may be completed online instead of completing the training requirements through the paperwork.

-- The lead paint assessment no longer needs to be filled out every year, however if concerns are brought to the DHS departments attention there will be a inspection of the Child Care Provider will be investigated.
+- The lead paint assessment no longer needs to be filled out every year.
+However, if concerns are brought to the DHS department's attention there will be an inspection of the Child Care Provider will be investigated.